avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 ![This image shows the Azure Portal RDP Properties](/assets/img/2022-06-14/2022-06-14-007.png)

-Or you can enable the location redirection from the **Device redirection** tab and select **Enable location sharing from the local device and redirect to apps in the remote session** and click on **Save**.
+You can also enable this in the **Device redirection** tab and select **Enable location sharing from the local device and redirect to apps in the remote session** and click on **Save**.

 ![This image shows the Azure Portal RDP Properties](/assets/img/2022-06-14/2022-06-14-008.png)

 > ⚠️ This is a host pool configuration and cannot be set individually per session host.

+Done!
 This is how to enable location redirection on AVD session host.

+## Look and feel

 Let's see how it looks and feels.

-## Look and feel
+As soon as you logon to your AVD session host and open the browser or maps application you will see you local weather forecast and news.

 ![This image shows the Bowser of a AVD session hosts](/assets/img/2022-06-14/2022-06-14-020.png)